 - Remove the skillet from the heat, stir in the pesto, and enjoy.

-- Toasted vegan gluten-free sourdough from Bread SRSLY.
-Use code VEGGIESSAVETHEDAY for $5 off your first order.
+This tofu scramble with vegan pesto is wonderful with a side of my favorite toasted vegan gluten-free sourdough from Bread SRSLY.
+Use code VEGGIESSAVETHEDAY for 15% off your first order.

-Leftover tofu scramble can be covered and refrigerated for 2-3 days.
+Leftover tofu scramble can be refrigerated in an airtight container for 2 to 3 days.
 Reheat in the microwave, oven, or in a skillet over medium-low heat until heated through.

 While not an exact replacement for scrambled eggs, the seasonings and texture are similar.
 It's a good choice for vegans and those avoiding eggs.